These 9 crucial baking tips help prevent a dry or dense cake. Applying these lessons in your kitchen helps promise a soft and moist cake!

 When a cake is too dense, one might think that adding extra flour will soak up more moisture and lighten up the crumb.
 However, that’s not usually the case.
 The cake likely needs more leavening support from baking powder or baking soda.
 This tip isn’t exactly a cakewalk (ha!) because these two ingredients are scientifically particular.
 If a recipe includes a lot of acid such as lemon juice and buttermilk and isn’t lifted with enough baking powder, the cake will taste dense.
 In that case, you may need the addition of baking soda which will react with the acid and create a fluffier crumb.
 Depending on the recipe, adding more baking powder or soda could leave a bitter aftertaste… so don’t go overboard.

 This depends on the recipe, but I generally use around 1/4 teaspoon of baking soda per 1 cup of flour or 1 teaspoon of baking powder per 1 cup of flour.
-Sometimes recipes call for both baking powder and baking soda.
+Remember the differences in baking powder vs baking soda and why we use both in some recipes?

 5. Add Oil